[top]Introduction to Benzodiazepines

-Benzodiazepines are mostly manufactured in pills, however they're also available as suppositories, IV injection(triazolam, flunitrazepam and diazepam emulsion).
-Midazolam HCl is inherently water soluble, however the others are made injectable through the use of co-solvents and/or emulsification.
+Benzodiazepines are mostly manufactured in pills, however, they're also available as suppositories, IV injection(triazolam, flunitrazepam, and diazepam emulsion).
+Midazolam HCl is inherently water soluble, however, the others are made injectable through the use of co-solvents and/or emulsification.

 Rectal Administration (Benzodiazepines rectally?)

 is another method of taking benzodiazepines.
-When benzodiazepines are taken rectally, only about 33% of the benzodiazepines undergo first-pass metabolism.
+When benzodiazepines are taken rectally, only about 33% of the benzodiazepines undergo first pass metabolism.
 Therefore, rectal administration has an increased effect over oral administration for the same amount of benzodiazepine.

-Other known methods of administration completely bypass the gastrointestinal tract and avoid first-pass metabolism completely.
+Other known methods of administration completely bypass the gastrointestinal tract and avoid first pass metabolism completely.
 Some of the other methods of administration of benzodiazepines include the following:

 * Injection (Injecting Diazepam (or other benzo) Pills)

-Note: Injecting pills is extremely dangerous and should not
+Note: Injecting pills dangerous and should not

 be attempted.
 Pills contain fillers and binders which when injected can cause fatal embolisms.
 See this thread for more information on the dangers of injecting pills: Injecting Basics: Dangers of IVing pills